TattooMate

 6. Hosting (SaaS)

-8. Data protection and data processing
+8. Data protection and processing on behalf

 9. Updates and further development